 Shinobu, when it got right down to it, had the capacity to be patient.

 The problem today, however, was that he had already practiced being patient for nearly four years, and he was only human.
-His store of the virtue had to run out sometime, after he used up all of his fortitude on not acting earlier.
-A further accelerant was the fact that his sister and brother-in-law were at agonizing last, lawfully separated, and now free to remarry or pursue other interests.
+It had to end sometime, after he used up his store of fortitude.
+A further accelerant was the fact that his sister and brother-in-law were finally, lawfully separated, and now free to remarry or pursue other interests.
 Shinobu hoped to be Miyagi's new interest, and additionally, his re-, and most importantly final marriage.

-This afternoon found Shinobu loitering out front in the antechamber that led to the Great Hall where the Crown Prince held his hearings.
+Afternoon found Shinobu loitering in the antechamber that led to the Great Hall where the Crown Prince held his hearings.
 He was going to ask permission to become betrothed to, and therefore propose to, Miyagi.
-He hadn't yet consulted with his intended, but it wasn't entirely necessary to do so given the laws of the realm.
-He had one great advantage on his side - he was from a very respectable family.
+He had not yet consulted with his intended, but it wasn't entirely necessary to do so given the laws of the realm.
+He had one great advantage on his side; he was from a very respectable family.

-Outsiders wouldn't really understand, but he didn't get along with Risako at all, and so he would have hated for her to have a one-up on him to lord over his head (not like she didn't already try such devices, being the elder sibling).
-They'd had a rocky relationship from the time that Shinobu was twelve.
-He couldn't for the life of him remember how it had begun, but the biggest factor on his end was when he was around fifteen, and she had gone out and married the one person who he liked for himself.
+Outsiders really wouldn't understand, but he didn't get along with Risako at all, and he would have hated for her to have a one-up on him with which to lord over his head (not like she didn't already try such devices, being the elder sibling).
+They'd had a rocky relationship since Shinobu was about twelve.
+He couldn't for the life of him remember how it had begun, but the biggest factor was when he was around fifteen, and she'd gone out and married the solitary person whom he liked for himself.

-His hope had stirred, he had resolved himself to endure, and to be steadfast.
-Today, that waiting paid a dividend.
+His hope had rallied, and he'd resolved himself to endure, and to wait.
+Today, that waiting paid off.

-Shinobu with all his heart did not want to have to take these considerations into play, but they existed all the same.
-Actually, he didn't think he would have the stomach to force Miyagi if it happened that the man were to refuse to accept him.
+Shinobu with all his heart did not want to have to take these considerations into play, but they were there all the same.
+Actually, he did not think he would have the stomach to force Miyagi if it happened that the man were to refuse to accept him.
 Convince him to fall in love?
 Yes.
-Push him to marry without his consent?
+Coerce him to marry without his consent?
 Assuredly not.

-Gazing ahead, the boy spied a married couple who were first in line before him to see Prince Akihiko about a petition.
-The pair consisted of a shorter man with raven hair and large childlike eyes who seemed to be around Shinobu's age, and a towering cinnamon-hued brunet with an almost sparkling aura surrounding him.
-Though he wasn't looking per se, he could tell that the second must attract a lot of eyes to him, as the man had traditionally handsome features, and wore a calm smile that made him seem eminently approachable.
+While he was waiting, he spied a married couple who were first in line before him to see the prince.
+The pair consisted of a shorter man with jet black hair and round, chocolate-hued eyes who looked to be around Shinobu's age, and a towering cinnamon-haired man with an almost sparkling aura engulfing him.
+Though he wasn't looking per se, he could tell that the second would attract a lot of eyes to him, as he had traditionally handsome features, and wore a calm smile that made him seem eminently approachable.

-Shinobu didn't recognize the duo from anywhere, but perhaps he would if he were one of the courtesans who came to these hearings regularly, to fill up on gossip or suck up to the royal heir.
-As a large number of his classmates were wont to do.
-Or perhaps these two didn't attend the hearings either.
+Shinobu didn't recognize the duo from anywhere, but perhaps he would've if he were one of the types of courtesans who came to these hearings regularly, to fill up on gossip or suck up to the royal heir.
+Many of his classmates participated in that charade, but it wasn't his scene.
+Or maybe these two didn't attend the hearings either.
 He had no idea about their life.

-The latter male was pushing a double stroller, rocking the contraption slowly backward and forward in a lulling motion.
+The latter male was pushing a double stroller, rocking the contraption back and forth in a lulling motion.
 When Shinobu peered closer, he could see two sleeping infants riding in the stroller; both appeared to be girls by their outfits.
 They were swathed in matching pink velvet gowns with a similarly colored blanket tucked in over top of them.
 Both babies were wearing miniature lace caps over their head to keep warm, and Shinobu's heart started at the adorable sight without warning.

 Someday he wanted to have children of his own and this was only cementing his determination to do so.

-He turned his gaze away, only intending to wait his turn and not bother anyone, but he was feeling antsy, and that seemed to draw the others' attention onto him naturally.
-One moment he was hanging around, staring down at his feet, and the next, he heard the swivel sound of wheels coming his way, and saw the taller man from one place up in the queue rolling he and his daughters a bit closer.
+He turned his gaze away, only intending to wait his turn and not bother anyone, but he was feeling antsy, and that drew the others' attention onto him naturally.
+One moment he was hanging around, glaring at his feet, and the next, he heard the swivelling sounds of wheels coming his way, and saw the taller man from one place up in the queue rolling he and his daughters a bit closer.

 "Good afternoon!" the man called out jovially, sweeping Shinobu a light bow.

-Surprised, Shinobu made a polite return prostration and then straightened up again.
+Surprised, Shinobu made a return prostration and then straightened up again.
 When he looked, the black-haired male was headed their way, sporting a look of confusion that equaled the teen's at present.
-All in all, the second man appeared uncomfortable to be here, and Shinobu wondered if this wasn't perhaps his first trip to a hearing.
+All in all the second man appeared uncomfortable to be here at all, and Shinobu wondered if this wasn't perhaps his first trip to a hearing.
 Or at the very least, he didn't frequent the court.

 "Good afternoon," Shinobu echoed, and then, figuring he should at least introduce himself, he gave out his name.

-"I am Yukina Kou," the cinnamon hair responded, "and this is my husband, Kisa-san."
+"I am Yukina Kou," the brunet responded, "and this is my husband, Kisa-san."

 At that, the named spouse rolled his eyes, as if Yukina had said something silly, and spoke.
-"It is nice to meet you, Takatsuki-kun.
-Waiting for the Prince to roll out of bed and hear your petition?" he quipped, eyes dancing mildly, yet noticeably to the blond youth.
+"It's nice to meet you, Takatsuki-kun.
+Waiting for the Prince to roll out of bed and hear your petition?" he quipped, eyes dancing mildly.

 Kisa nodded his head thoughtfully.
 "Three is the end of a day for some people, so yeah, it's pretty late.
-Kind of makes you wonder what Prince Akihiko does with his days, if he won't show up until this time to see the world and come out to say hello.
-Anyway... so what are you here for today?"
+Kind of makes you wonder what Prince Akihiko does with his days, if he won't show up until this time to say hello to the world.
+Anyway... so what are you here for?"

 Just then, one of the babies in the stroller made a quiet mewling sound, having just woken up from her rest.
 Both parents flicked their eyes to her on instinct, but Yukina was the one to walk around the contraption and see what was amiss.
-He unbuckled her from where she was encapsulated next to her slumbering twin and hoisted her into his arms, bouncing her slightly and smiling down at her.
+He unbuckled her from where she was bundled next to her still slumbering twin and hoisted her into his arms, bouncing her slightly in mid air.

 "Did you have a good nap, Kana-chan?"
-Yukina cooed, and somehow the tone didn't make him sound ridiculous, like it might have with anyone else but this sparkling prince type fellow.
+Yukina cooed, and somehow the tone didn't make him sound ridiculous, like it might've with anyone else but this sparkling prince type fellow.

-"Ah, Takatsuki-kun, these are our daughters, Kana-chan and Rui-chan.
+"Ah, Takatsuki-kun, these are our daughters, Kana and Rui.
 That is, if the Prince approves of their names.
 That's what we're here today to petition about."